ValMobile/RealisticSurvival/README.md

 - [❗Disclaimers](https://github.com/ValMobile/RealisticSurvival#-disclaimers)

 ## 💻 Download Realistic Survival
-Realistic-Survival requires your Minecraft server to be running on [Spigot](https://www.spigotmc.org/) or any of its forks like [Paper](https://papermc.io/) and [Purpur](https://purpur.pl3x.net/).
+Realistic Survival requires your Minecraft server to be running on [Spigot](https://www.spigotmc.org/) or any of its forks like [Paper](https://papermc.io/) and [Purpur](https://purpur.pl3x.net/).

 You can download stable builds Realistic Survival for free [here](https://www.spigotmc.org/resources/realistic-survival-1-17-temperature-thirst-baubles.93795/).